clublettreurs/cure-script/config/docs/en/90-japanese-punctuation-how-it-works.md

 **And this is how we can tell the difference between a modifier and a logical clause.** **And we know when the entire sequence, the entire sentence, is over because it's going to have that <code>まる / 。</code>.**

-And I've done a video about this method of analyzing Japanese sentences and I'll link that so that you can follow it up afterwards *(Lesson 34)*.
+And I've done a video about this method of analyzing Japanese sentences and I'll link that so that you can follow it up afterwards<sup>[[34]](./34-understand-any-sentence.md)</sup>.

 **But the <code>まる / 。</code> here is vital.**